A – Ask for advice

 M – Make new friends

 It’s not always the easiest thing to do, especially in a foreign-speaking country, but put yourself out there, make conversation, and befriend those around you.
-People are more friendlier and more welcoming than you think and the connections you end up making will be life-changing.
+People are more friendly and more welcoming than you think and the connections you end up making will be life-changing.

 N – Notice things and make mental notes